aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0078/docs.md

-If the kubelet config.yaml configuration file is being used validate file ownership is set to root:root
+Ensure that if the kubelet refers to a configuration file with the --config argument, that file is owned by root:root.

 ### Impact
 <!-- Add Impact here -->